budak7273/ArmorModules/README.md

 - The Intensity of Change indicators are arrows that show how much their respective stat is currently changing.
 The more significant the change, the more chevrons.
 - The Suit Mode Indicators inform you of the following:
   - Airplane: You are currently flying
-  - Fuel Pump: Your Suit lacks items required for refueling.
-TODO test this
+  - Fuel Pump: Appears when your suit is low on Suit Fuel.
+If this remains showing and your suit is not re-fueling, you probably lack the items required for refueling.
+See the Fuel section for more info.
-  - Shield: If solid, your shield is on recharge cooldown.
-If flashing, your shield is currently recharging.
-TODO behavior flashing?
+  - Shield: If this icon is flashing, your shield is currently on recharge cooldown.
   - Weight: If shown, your suit is in Gravity Flight Mode.
 See the Flight section for more info.
   - Two Feathers: If shown, your suit is in Frictionless Flight Override Mode.
 See the Flight section for more info.